Pure-Circuit: Tight Inapproximability for PPAD: Introduction

 \paragraph{\bf Our contribution.} In this paper we introduce the techniques needed to show large-constant inapproximability results for problems in \ppad/.
 Our key technical innovation is the introduction of a new intermediate problem, called \pcircuit, which we show to be \ppad/-complete.

-Then, by reducing onwards from \pcircuit, we show large-constant inapproximability results for a variety of problems in \ppad/.
+Then, by reducing onwards from \pcircuit, we show large-constant inapproximability results for a variety of problems in \ppad/, some of which can be shown to be tight.
 In this sense, \pcircuit now takes on the role that $\eps$-\gcircuit has taken in the past, as an important intermediate problem from which all other results of this type are derived.

 The \pcircuit problem itself can be thought of as a version of $\eps$-\gcircuit that is taken to its limits, and also dramatically simplified.
 In fact, the problem has only two gates (or, in a different formulation, three gates), which should be compared to $\eps$-\gcircuit, which has nine distinct gates.
 Perhaps more importantly, the gates in \pcircuit have very weak constraints on their outputs: the gates can be thought of as taking inputs in $[0, 1]$, and producing outputs in $[0, 1]$, but the gates themselves essentially only care about the values $0$ and $1$, with all other values being considered to be ``bad'' or ``garbage'' values (which we will later simply denote by ``$\garbo$'', instead of using values in $(0,1)$).
 This should be compared to $\eps$-\gcircuit gates, where, for example, one must output a value in $[0,1]$ that is within $\eps$ of the sum of two inputs.